johnpeart/johnpeart.github.io/_blogpost/2024-02-04-life-stack.md

 What’s the stuff I rely on to get stuff done?

-I recently stumbled upon [Aaron Parecki’s “life stack”]; a list of all the tools, services and other things he says he uses to manage his life.
+I recently stumbled upon [Aaron Parecki’s “life stack”](https://aaronparecki.com/life-stack/); a list of all the tools, services and other things he says he uses to manage his life.
 It’s a cool list.

 I like the idea of a list of my life’s essentials.
 So I’m going to ~~steal~~ *borrow* the idea and make my own list of everything I use; maybe every day, maybe every few days, but at least once a week, and that I can’t live without.